AlwaysJolly/JollysTextures/README.md

 -- Written Books (that are name based) no longer function AT ALL.

--- If you would like the download for the Showcase World that has all custom items, DM me on Discord (@JollySpider) otherwise just search through the pack files.
+-- If you would like the download for the Showcase World that has all custom items, DM me on Discord (@JollySpider) otherwise just search through the pack files or use the book command.

 The Notables community resource pack,